replit/kaboom/doc/25-platformer.md

 ```

-In the array above,  each level the array consists of different symbols, each of which represents the positions of a specific game object.
+Next, we want to map the different symbols to their corresponding game object.
 Add the following code below the "LEVELS" array:

 ```javascript